 Best Foot Soaks for Athlete’s Foot & Toenail Fung relates to toenail conditions — typically caused by fungal infection or trauma.
 Most patients improve in 6-12 months for nail regrowth with conservative care.
-Same-week appointments in Howell + Bloomfield Twp: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
 Last updated April 2026.